Insight - Big fund firm blacklists directors who support poison pills

 DFA owns shares in 170 of the 185 Russell 3000 companies with poison pills that DFA objects to, according to an analysis conducted by Lipper of ISS Quickscore data.

-In February 2014, DFA voted against Beatriz Infante on the board of Emulex Corp ELX.N, a Costa Mesa, California-based network connectivity provider, where DFA is the third biggest shareholder.
+In February 2014, DFA voted against Beatriz Infante on the board of Emulex Corp, a Costa Mesa, California-based network connectivity provider, where DFA is the third biggest shareholder.
 That was eight months after Sonus extended a poison pill that had been set to expire.

 In September 2014, Sonus announced it was removing its poison pill a year ahead of schedule.
 There is no evidence that DFA's stance resulted in Sonus' decision to get rid of the pill early.